 Most users of social networks enjoy the convenience of staying logged to them at all times.
 Attackers could easily take advantage of this habit to force users to like or follow something without noticing.
 To do this, a cybercriminal could put a tempting button –for example, with an appealing text, such as “Free iPhone – limited time offer”– on its own webpage and overlay an invisible frame with the social network’s page in it, in such a way that a “Like” or “Share” button lays over the Free iPhone button.

 This simple clickjacking trick can force Facebook users to like groups or fan pages without knowing.

-The described scenario is fairly innocent, in the sense that the only consequence for the victim is to be added to a social network group.
-But with some extra effort, the same technique could be used to determine if a user is logged to its banking account and, instead of liking or sharing some social media item, he or she could be forced to click on a button that transfer funds to an attacker’s account, for example.
-The worst part is that the malicious action cannot be traced, because the user was legitimate logged to his or her bank account, and he or she voluntarily clicked on the transfer button.
+The described scenario is fairly innocent in the sense that the only consequence for the victim is to be added to a social network group.
+But with some extra effort, the same technique could be used to determine if a user is logged into their banking account, and instead of liking or sharing some social media item, he or she could be forced to click on a button that transfers funds to an attacker’s account, for example.
+The worst part is that the malicious action cannot be traced because the user was legitimately logged into their bank account, and they voluntarily clicked on the transfer button.

 Because most clickjacking techniques require social engineering, social networks become ideal attack vectors.

 About ten years ago, the Twitter social network suffered a massive attack that quickly spread a message, which led users to click on a link, taking advantage of their natural curiosity.